aws/copilot-cli/site/content/docs/commands/pipeline-deploy.en.md

 ## What are the flags?
 ```
+      --allow-downgrade   Optional.
+Allow using an older version of Copilot to update Copilot components
+                          updated by a newer version of Copilot.
   -a, --app string        Name of the application.
       --diff              Compares the generated CloudFormation template to the deployed stack.
   -h, --help              help for deploy
   -n, --name string       Name of the pipeline.
       --yes               Skips confirmation prompt.
 ```

 ## Examples